 The plan sets a serving size (amount) for foods in each group.
 Each serving has

-or an orange would each be one serving of fruit.
-You could choose either one if your
+orange would each be one serving of fruit.
+You could choose either one if your meal

-meal plan calls for a fruit serving.
-The number of servings from each food group that
+plan calls for a fruit serving.
+The number of servings from each food group that should

-should be eaten at each meal is based on the number of calories the person needs per
+be eaten at each meal is based on the number of calories the person needs per day.

 How Food Labels Can Help

-to read, and they list a food's ingredients, nutritional information, and calories.
+read, and they list a food's ingredients, nutritional information, and calories.
+So

-So anyone concerned about eating healthy can learn a lot from them.
-For people with
+anyone concerned about eating healthy can learn a lot from them.
+For people with diabetes,

-diabetes, food labels also may provide information they need to know to keep their
+food labels also may provide information they need to know to keep their blood sugar

 For example, if you are using the constant carbohydrate or the carb counting meal